Mandelbrot set

 Everybody likes the Mandelbrot set, right?*

 Hi there!
-I'm a dad, a postdoctoral researcher in plasma physics, and generally a fan of learning something new!
-As you're reading this, I'm probably somewhere between chasing around a toddler and writing a paper, so it's likely the website is still lacking that "polished" feel.
+I'm a dad, a postdoctoral fellow in plasma physics, and generally a fan of learning something new!
+As you're reading this, I'm probably somewhere between building LEGOs with a little dude and writing a paper, so it's likely the website is still lacking that "polished" feel.

 Nowadays, I'm poring over mountains of spacecraft data from THEMIS and Arase to assess and model the latitudinal dependence of ultra-low frequency (ULF) wave power in the outer radiation belt.
 This is important because ULF waves are crucial drivers of radial diffusion in energetic electron populations, but most investigations consider only particles with nearly-perpendicular pitch angles (i.e., "trapped" at the magnetic equator).